RyanSawchuk/cv-aimbot/README.md

 ## Functional Overview

 ## Screen Capturing
 The screen is captured using a loop that repeatedly takes a screen shot of the active screen.
-This approach us capable of recording the screen at `<= 30` fps when the screen capture component is running on it's own thread.
+This approach is capable of recording the screen at `<= 30` fps when the screen capture component is running on it's own thread.
 A better approach I plan on implementing uses the Windows GUI API to read frames directly from the game window.
 The Windows GUI API approach can capture frames at a rate of `~30` fps when the screen capture component is running on it's own thread.
 Furthermore, I intend on using a capture card to directly record frames at `>= 60` fps.
 The capture card approach is by far the most effective but has very demanding hardware and computational requirements.

 ### Detection